ji-zai/personal-site/content/essays/seek-truth.md

 Now, let's say that the system was actually: f(x) = 1!
 This means Bob was right and discovered the truth more quickly than Alice, even though Alice was better than Bob at seeking truth.

 The only reasonable explanation for this is luck.
-### There is an element of luck, but it converges to nothing as a system becomes more complex and unknown.
+### There is an element of luck, but it becomes nothing as a system becomes more complex and unknown, given enough time.

 It's clear that even though Bob might have discovered the truth about the system earlier than Alice, Alice was more skilled in seeking truth than Bob because Alice is more likely to discover truth more quickly than Bob as the behavior of system become more complicated, or less likely to match how we feel the system might work.